DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 ## Solve difficult problems!

-Be willing to do what other's are not!
+Be willing to do what others are not!

 Be a **problem solver**: volunteer to solve the **toughest** and **most frustrating** problems that everyone else avoids.
 This will make you an indispensable member